ArmyEITaaS/packer-plugin-windows-update/README.md

 This is a Packer plugin for installing Windows updates (akin to [rgl/vagrant-windows-update](https://github.com/rgl/vagrant-windows-update)).

-**NB** This was only tested with Packer 1.12.0 and the images at [rgl/windows-vagrant](https://github.com/rgl/windows-vagrant), so YMMV
+**NB** This was only tested with Packer 1.12.0 and the images at [rgl/windows-vagrant](https://github.com/rgl/windows-vagrant), so YMMV.

 # Usage